 Dunnottar Castle

-On my two visits to Scotland I drove from Edinburgh up and east, towards Aberdeen.
-I love this route because you hit iconic Scotland highlights along the way, including castles, bucolic towns and Inverness.
+On my two visits to Scotland, for the route from Edinburgh to Skye, I drove from Edinburgh up and east, towards Aberdeen.
+I love this scenic route because you hit iconic Scotland highlights along the way, including castles, bucolic towns and Inverness.
 Your final destination is Isle of Skye, and while you can can choose to go the more direct route heading west from Edinburgh, I do recommended seeing the beauty of Northeast Scotland.
 I have done this trip straight through without spending the night and I have also spent the night.

-If you opt to spend the night along your way to Isle of Skye I highly recommend The Fife Arms Hotel in Braemar.
+If you opt to spend the night on your Edinburgh to Isle of Skye road trip I highly recommend The Fife Arms Hotel in Braemar.
 It’s a five star boutique hotel that focuses on mixing modern art with traditional Scottish touches.
 It’s an absolutely stunning property that is one of my favorite hotels in the world.
-It’s also situated in an A+ location… right up the road from Balmoral Castle, the Scottish holiday home of the Royal Family!
+It’s also situated in an A+ location… right up the main road from Balmoral Castle, the Scottish holiday home of the Royal Family!

 Inverness is next up on the drive after Aberdeenshire.
 Here you can explore the luxurious Culloden House which is over 200 years old and was built when Inverness, the capital of the Highlands, attracted wealthy families from all over.
 The original house on the property was a 16th century Jacobean castle that was home to a range of Scottish royal and noble families over the years.
 The rich history of Culloden is so interesting and it’s a great place to spend a night in the Highlands to really steep yourself in the area’s rich past.

-Do: Visit Dunnottar Castle, stop at the pink Craigiervar Castle and explore the town of Braemar
+What to do: Visit Dunnottar Castle, stop at the pink Craigiervar Castle and explore the small town of Braemar

 Recommended length of stay: 1 night